pattty847/Trade-Suite/README.md

-# Trade-Suite, a small trading client side project.
-Lots more to come.
+# Trade-Suite, a small trading client (in the works).

 ## To run the application.